 Satellite Beach is a decidedly white-collar city, with fully 90.05% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Satellite Beach is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Satellite Beach who work in management occupations (14.92%), sales jobs (11.88%), and office and administrative support (10.68%).

 Also of interest is that Satellite Beach has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Satellite Beach in 2010 was $33,492, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
-This equates to an annual income of $133,968 for a family of four.
+The per capita income in Satellite Beach in 2018 was $41,566, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
+This equates to an annual income of $166,264 for a family of four.

+Satellite Beach is a somewhat ethnically-diverse city.
 The people who call Satellite Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Satellite Beach residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Satellite Beach include Irish, English, Italian, and Polish.
+Important ancestries of people in Satellite Beach include German, Irish, Italian, English, and Polish.

 The most common language spoken in Satellite Beach is English.
 Other important languages spoken here include Spanish and French.